Nationality: South African

 I’ve always been interested in pursuing my own business venture, so I wanted an MBA programme with a strong entrepreneurial focus.
 Plus, I’m from South Africa originally, so when I moved over to London, building up my network again was a big priority for me.

-The strong entrepreneurial and networking focus at Cass Business School was what made me decide to study my MBA there.
+The strong entrepreneurial and networking focus at Bayes Business School was what made me decide to study my MBA there.
 The cohort was full of people from such diverse backgrounds.
 It was a decision that paid off.

 What were your career goals?